Can I Adjust The Grind Size And Coarseness In A Super-automatic Espresso Machine?

 Once you have identified the current grind size, the next step is to access the grind size adjustment settings on your machine.
 This can vary depending on the specific model, but most machines have a dial or a digital interface that allows you to make the adjustments.
 Refer to the user manual or manufacturer’s instructions for your espresso machine to locate and access the grind size adjustment settings.

-See also Can I Program Different Drink Preferences Into A Super-automatic Espresso Machine?
+See also How Do I Adjust The Settings For Different Coffee Bean Types With A Super-automatic Espresso Machine?

 Fine-tuning the Coarseness